cloudbiskuit/notefort/README.md

 - The React service triggers API calls.
 - RabbitMQ handles the messaging queue for backend microservices.
 - Only Backend services process input and store it in their corresponding databases.

-## Application Logic
-#### Service `REACT`
-1. On load, the react service calls the GET APIs of both nodejsa and nodejsb to display:
-   - Entries from the table main in mysqla.
-   - Entries from the table main in mysqlb.

-2. The react service provides a text input box and an "insert" button.
-When the "Insert" button is clicked:
-   - It calls the POST API of nodejsa to insert a new record into mysqla.
-   - It refreshes the UI by calling the GET APIs of both nodejsa and nodejsb to display the updated data.

-#### Service `NODEJSA`
-1. Inserts a new record into the main table of mysqla.
-2. Produces a message to the rabbitmq queue containing two values:
-   - The ID of the newly inserted record.
-   - The message content from the newly inserted record.

-#### Service `NODEJSB`
-1. Listens for messages from the rabbitmq queue produced by nodejsa.
-2. Upon receiving a message, it inserts a new record into the main table of mysqlb, where:
-   - The ID from the message is stored as ida.
-   - The message content from the message is stored as msgcp.

 ## Cloud Architecture
 Click on [this link](./images/architecture.jpeg) to to see the high-resolution version.